MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 Once completing Match, you can access Merge via the **Merge** tile within the **Configure Data** page.

+// replace

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-add-attribute.png "Merge add attribute")

-When you ready to start the Merge process, simply click **?** in the following screen:
+When you ready to start the Merge process, simply click **Merge** in the following screen:

 // add merge new 1